GiG/open/docs/index.md

 GiG Open is an initiative from GiG to contribute back to the community.
 Here at GiG, we rely a lot on open technologies so this is our way to give back; both software and knowledge.

+This documentation site contains the guidelines GiG Employees should follow when [using](open-source/using.md), [contributing](open-source/contributing.md) or [creating](open-source/creating.md) open source source software.

 ## GiG Open Board

 The GiG Open Board is a guild of people that moderate GiG's Open Source contributions.
 Various departments form part of the GiG Open Team, namely: Architecture, InfoSec, Legal and Executives.